lindbrook/packageRank/README.md

 ```

 Note that the `all.filters` argument is contextual.
 This is because
-there are two sets of filters: CRAN specific functions (`ip.filter` and
+there are two sets of filters: CRAN specific functions, accessible via
-`size.filter`) work independently of packages, at the level of the
+the `ip.filter` and `size.filter` arguments, work independently of
-entire log; package specific functions (`triplet.filter`,
+packages, at the level of the entire log; package specific functions,
+accessible via the `triplet.filter`, `sequence.filter`, and
-`sequence.filter`, and `size.filter`) rely on specific information about
+`size.filter` arguments, rely on specific information about packages
-packages (e.g., size of source or binary file).
+(e.g., size of source or binary file).

 Ideally, we’d like to use both sets.
 However, the package specific set
 can be computationally expensive, especially when making relative